 It’s thought that the word, and general design of the soffah, came to the UK via France in the 17th century.
 By the late 18th century, soffah had become sofa.
 Jane Austen mentions a ‘sofa cover’ in one of her letters, showing that it had by that time become an upholstered piece of furniture.

 Today the difference between a sofa and a settee is small to non-existent.
 However, they started out life as very different pieces of furniture.
 The word settee is thought to come from the old English word setl.
 A setl, or settle, was a long wooden bench made from oak and often featuring an elaborately carved back.

 Over the years, settee foam was added to make a soft seat and settee backs were also stuffed and upholstered.
 Like sofas, settee feet are often made of wood, raising the seat off of the floor.
-You can see the influence of early wooden settee feet in a number of our designs including the Model 01 and the Model 02.
+You can see the influence of early wooden settee feet in a number of our designs including the Model 01, the Model 02, our sofa beds and the Model 10.